Black Canadians in Ontario: Canada

 Black Canadians volunteered and fought during the War of 1812 to protect their new country and to ensure that they were not returned to slavery in the United States.
-For their service, Lieutenant Governor Sir Peregrine Maitland provided many blacks with land grants in Oro Township in 1815.
-The land was not arable and so they did not stay on the land.
-During the Rebellions of 1837–1838, they served in separate "Colored Corps" units, and fought to protect the rights of African Canadians and defend the government.
+For their service, Lieutenant Governor Sir Peregrine Maitland provided many black people with land grants in Oro Township in 1815.
+The land was not arable, so they did not stay on it.
+During the Rebellions of 1837–1838, they served in separate "Colored Corps" units and fought to protect the rights of African Canadians and defend the government.

 American Civil War

-Almost 1,000 Black Canadians served in the Union Army during the American Civil War (1861–1865).
-African Americans were declared free due to the Emancipation Proclamation and slavery was officially abolished in the United States by the Thirteenth Amendment to the Constitution in 1865.
-Some blacks returned to the United States from Canada during the Reconstruction era.
+Almost 1,000 black Canadians served in the Union Army during the American Civil War (1861–1865).
+African Americans were declared free due to the Emancipation Proclamation, and slavery was officially abolished in the United States by the Thirteenth Amendment to the Constitution in 1865.
+Some black people returned to the United States from Canada during the Reconstruction era.